There were 65 answers before this one, and all of them say sludge bomb is the only thing worth getting on Route 43? This is slightly disappointing.

 Route 32: heart scale

 Route 38: Farfetch'd

 Lake of Rage: black belt, choice specs

 Route 30: exp. share

 Olivine City: TM23 iron tail

 Victory Road: TM26 earthquake

-Farfetch'd, Heracross, and Tauros also have pretty low catch rates, so you might want a sleep user (like Slowpoke) and some fast balls to make them easier to catch.
+Farfetch'd, Heracross, and Tauros also have pretty low catch rates, so you might want a sleep user (like Slowpoke with yawn), net balls, and fast balls to make them easier to catch.

 That was the team.
 Please post a comment if you have questions or you think there are any ways to improve this team.

 I want to thank Speedrun.com's HGSS manipless glitchless category for telling me about the level 50 Magikarp when that information was not on Bulbapedia.